 If there’s one thing I’ve learned from hosting this show, it’s patience: the Hot 100 chart moves at its own speed.
 Having said that, we do have changes.

-Ray McDonald's Top 5 Countdown for Week Ending August 9
+Top 5 Songs for Week Ending Aug.
+9

 Ariana Grande and Iggy Azalea back off a notch in fifth place with “Problem.”
 On Thursday, September 4, the U.S. National Football League will kick off its season in Seattle, Washington.
 Pharrell Williams will perform outside the stadium, while Ariana will start the game with a rendition of the National Anthem, “The Star Spangled Banner.”
 It’s a tough song to sing, but Ariana has the voice to handle it.